mauricio-ms/softdesign-interview/README.md

 The controller tests ensure that:
 - Serializaton/deserialization is working properly
 - Business services are being used correctly given correct and incorrect input

+## softdesign-interview-frontend

+This is an Angular application that communicates with the backend REST API

 ## Generating Backend artifact